apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 How many of these executions would let us discover the invariant violation?
-When we limit the length to 5, there is only one symbolic execution that describes exactly the [sequence of events](#erc20-events) in Section 2.3.
-So we have 1 chance in 7776 to find the bug.
+When we limit the length to 5, there is only one symbolic execution that describes exactly the [sequence of events](#erc20-events) in Section 2.3 (and 12 that find the same category of behavior, with a permutation of independent actions).
+So we have a 12 in 7776 chance to find the bug.
 If we run the simulation 7776 times, we should find it with high probability.
 In this example, it takes about 1 second to analyze one symbolic run.
 Hence, we should find this bug in about 1 hour on average.
 Given that we usually find it in a matter of seconds, our estimate on the number of symbolic runs is probably too pessimistic.

 When we limit the length to 10, it seems that we have an unmanageable number of runs.
 However, recall that we have to find a run that contains the [sequence of events](#erc20-events) as a subsequence!
-It seems that the probability of finding an invariant violation in a single run stays the same as for the length of 5.
-(This argument requires a more careful analysis.)

 Interestingly, when we set the execution length to 50, Apalache typically finds an invariant violation in the first symbolic run after 20-40 steps in 5-7